james-mcgregor100/JamesMcGregor_T1A2/README.md

 ## Component 3: Blog Post Navigation Buttons
 On the pages Blog 1, Blog 2, Blog 3, Blog 4, Blog 5, there are "previous post" and "next post" buttons located above the beginning of each blog post.
 These buttons have active page links and are an essential component of the page as it allows the user to switch back and forth between each individual blog post, without having to return to the main "Blog Home" page.
 This component has been added to increase accessibility, and to provide convenience for the user.

+These navigation buttons were incorporated into the header, and flexbox was used to position and lay out the components.

 ## Component 4: Link to Resume Download
 On the "About Me" page a line of text is inserted directly below the navigation menu at the top of the page to allow users to download and read my professional resume.
 This link is active, and it has arrows on either side of the text which indicate to the reader that they can click on this text link to view my resume.

 ## Component 5: Image Links to Five Blog Posts
 The "Blog" home page which is the landing page for the five individual blog posts, has five separate links, which are in the form of images and text.
 The five images are the direct links to the five individual blog pages, and they

+## Component 6: Images in Five Blog Posts
+Images were placed in all five blog post pages to complement the paragraphs of text used to write the blog posts.
+These images helped to break up the paragraphs of text, and also helped to add context to the written content in the blog posts.
+Ultimately, the decision was made to insert these images for the purpose of keeping the user engaged and interested in the content on the blog post.

-## Component 6: Contact Form
+## Component 7: Contact Form and Submit Button
 The Contact Page features a contact form component, which calls the user to action by filling out their details in the contact form and sending the website owner a message, if the user wishes to do so.

+At the bottom of the contact form a "submit" button component was added to allow the user to send off the contact form to the owner of the website.

-## Component 7: Mobile Phone and Email Address Buttons
+## Component 8: Mobile Phone and Email Address Buttons
 On the Contact page there are two clickable buttons, for my mobile phone number and email address.
 By clicking these links the user will be able to make a direct phone call to me, or send an email to me directly.
 These links are incorporated in the website to provide the user with the various ways of contacting me, depending on their preferred method.

 ## Styling

 # Sitemap:
 My website sitemap uses a very basic layout which features the four main pages of my website - the home page, about me page, blog page, and contact page.
 Through the use of a navigation button (available on all pages), the user is able to navigate between these four main pages with ease.